 Can I continue my rehab after Medicare’s 100 days?

 Medicare doesn’t cover any costs for continued rehab care once you’ve reached the 100-day limit.
-You’ll need to make arrangements for ongoing care with your doctor or another rehab facility.
+You’ll need to arrange ongoing care with your doctor or another rehab facility.

 Getting Help Protecting Yourself From Costs of Inpatient Rehab

-Many Medicare beneficiaries are constantly learning what they need to protect themselves from potentially high out-of-pocket costs, so you’re not alone in wondering.
+Many Medicare beneficiaries constantly learn what they need to protect themselves from potentially high out-of-pocket costs, so you’re not alone in wondering.

-If you’re looking for additional benefits to supplement your Medicare coverage, you might consider a Medigap plan.
+You might consider a Medigap plan if you’re looking for additional benefits to supplement your Medicare coverage.

-Our licensed insurance agents can educate you on your options and help find the solution for your unique needs.
+Our licensed insurance agents can educate you on your options and help you solve your unique needs.